GeorgeJahad/ozone/topologyAwareS3Poc/Readme.md

 ![this](./topology.png)

-There are 3 datanode pods, each containing both the datanode app and the s3g app.
-In addition, there are 4 dedicated s3g pods, for a total of 7 s3g's in the cluster.
+There are 3 datanode pods, each containing both the datanode app and the s3g app, (in red).
+In addition, there are 4 dedicated s3g pods, (in blue), for a total of 7 s3g's in the cluster.
 (The individual s3g's are referred to below as: s0-s3, and d0-d2.)

-Racks 0-2 have both a datanode and an s3g, (corresponding to datanode's 0-2 and s3g's 0-2 respectively.
+Racks 0-2 have both a datanode and an s3g, (corresponding to datanode's 0-2 and s3g's 0-2 respectively).
 On rack-3, there is only a single node, s3g-3.

 ## Starting the demo cluster